-If the choice is for non-surgical management of the fracture, we will need to follow up the patient with periodic X-rays of the area.
+If non-surgical management of the fracture is chosen, we will need to follow up the patient with periodic X-rays of the area.
 If patients are confined to bed rest as part of the management for these fractures, they will need to be closely monitored for complications that can occur from prolonged immobilization.
-These include infections, bed sores, pneumonia, the formation of blood clots, and nutritional wasting.
+These include infections, bedsores, pneumonia, the formation of blood clots, and nutritional wasting.

 There are usually two types of anesthesia for surgeries- general and regional anesthesia.
 In rare circumstances where patients are very ill, we can perform the surgery under local anesthesia with sedation.
 Patients will be assessed for their fitness for surgery by the anesthetist and in some cases, other specialists such as cardiologist might be called in to perform pre-surgery checks.